Thank you for your interest in the Public Health Leadership Program's (PHLP) application process.

-The Public Health Leadership Program (PHLP) is dedicated to preparing public health practitioners for leadership positions.
+PHLP is dedicated to preparing public health practitioners for leadership positions.
 We participate in SOPHAS, the Schools of Public Health Application Service.
-Applicants for all MPH programs submit a SOPHAS application and a UNC Supplemental application.
+Applicants for all MPH programs–except the Online Master of Public Health (MPH@UNC)–must submit a SOPHAS application and a UNC Supplemental application.
 International applicants can find additional information here.

-The SOPHAS application for all MPH Tracks will open around September 1st (the UNC Supplemental application opens approximately 2 weeks later).
-For Certificate applications, see individual pages for deadlines.
+The SOPHAS application will open around Sept.
+1. The UNC Supplemental application opens approximately two weeks later.

 Check out our Gillings Program Search (GPS) for prospective students.
 The GPS provides a search option for our Gililngs’s degree and non-degree programs, as well as the ability to drill down to an overview of each program’s quick facts and related information about how to apply.
 Begin the application process: click link(s) below to view the requirements and procedures that apply to you.
 See our tuition and fees page for related information.

 This program is designed for new and experienced professionals interested in public health practice and in strengthening their leadership capabilities in a public health context.
-Applicants come from a variety of disciplines and have a range of experiences.
-To meet their needs, we have designed a curriculum that builds on previous work experiences and that also allows some flexibility within the program of study.
+Applicants come from a variety of disciplines and experiences.
+We have designed a curriculum that builds on previous work experiences and that also allows some flexibility within the program of study.
 After viewing the GPS overview, see our Residential MPH in Leadership partner page for additional information.

 Certificate Programs > Show Details